ERElli/Hyde/Use Cases/Editor/TestLevelUseCase.md

 User

 <strong> Triggers: </strong>
-User decides that he/she wants to the level they are currently editing.
+User decides that he/she wants to test the level they are currently editing.

 <strong> Preconditions: </strong>